Zh-Shuai/MultiAD/README.md

 ## Citation
-If you find this code useful, please consider citing our paper: Multiple Hypothesis Testing for Anomaly Detection in Multi-type Event Sequences.
+If you find this code useful, please consider citing our paper.
+Thanks!

 ```
 @inproceedings{zhang2023multiple,